Episode 17: The Rayburn Garage

 The Rayburn House Office Building and the garage underneath were completed in 1965.
 The Architect of the Capitol, the government agency assigned to maintain the infrastructure on Capitol Hill, describes it this way: “The design of the building is a modified H plan with four stories above ground, two basements, and three levels of underground garage space.”

-And after more than 50 years, the Rayburn Garage needed some major repairs.
 The AOC described the damage this way: “Years of leaking water and melting snow mixed with road salts caused significant corrosion to the Rayburn House Office Building garage's structural concrete.
 Interim measures were periodically put in place to extend its life.
 Unfortunately, some areas deteriorated to the point where interim measures were no longer an option, and parking could no longer safely be supported.”

 (photo courtesy Architect of the Capitol)